 As with a pelvic examination, you will lie on your back with your feet raised and placed on foot rests for support.
 A speculum will be used to hold apart the vaginal walls so that the inside of the vagina and the cervix can be seen.
 The colposcope is placed just outside the opening of your vagina.
 A mild solution will be applied to your cervix and vagina with a cotton swab or cotton ball.
 This liquid makes abnormal areas on the cervix easier to be seen.
 You may feel slight discomfort.

-Please call the number provided in your result SMS text for follow-up advice.
+Please call the number provided in your result WhatsApp text or the ROSE hotline for follow-up advice.

 The HPV test is a very sensitive test to identify risk of developing abnormal changes on the cervix.
 A positive HPV test may occur in the absence of abnormal cells as yet.